FuturAnterieur/YuGiOnline/README.md

 - Basic phases of a turn
 - The different steps of the battle phase
 - Support for creating effects that can respond to each other
+- End of duel, including the groundwork for situations where a draw occurs
 - A few monsters and one trap card, Trap Hole, have been coded

 ## Notable things that are not implemented yet

 - Capacity to create a user account
 - Deck builder feature
-- End of a duel (either by winning of forfeiting)
+- End the duel when a player leaves the duel room